How to Cite an E-book in MLA

 - Can I create a manual citation?

 Yes!
 Whether you’d like to learn how to construct citations on your own, our Autocite tool isn’t able to gather the metadata you need, or anything in between, manual citations are always an option.
-Click here for directions on using creating manual citations.
+Click here for directions on creating manual citations.

 - What should I do if information about my source is missing?